 How to Steal Featured Snippets

-You’ll want to type in your domain in the site explorer and click over to the organic keywords tab.
+To steal featured snippets, you need to type in your domain in the “Site Explorer” and click on the “Organic Keywords” tab.
 Then choose “SERP Features” from the top menu and tick the “Featured Snippets” box.

 You’ll also see that there’s a small quotation mark next to some of these keywords – that means you already own this featured snippet.
 You can dig into these examples from your own site and analyze what you’ve done right.

 Before we get into the actual factors of earning the featured snippet, it’s important to choose the right keywords for this.

 While you can earn the featured snippet from any position on the first page (I’ve gotten it from #9 many times), the higher you rank on the first page, the better your chances are of being selected for the snippet.